 In 1995 I became one of the founders and the first President of Canadian Business for Social Responsibility.
-I resigned from the Board because I was unsuccessful in persuading the other directors to take a different approach to membership from the traditional business association model.
+I resigned from the Board after two years because I was unsuccessful in persuading the other directors to take a different approach to membership from the traditional business association model.

 Some years later another founding member, Adine Mees, took over the role of Executive Director and we began exploring possibilities for the future of the Canadian Business for Social Responsibility.
 This included the idea of creating CSR Canada, – the Centre for Social Responsibility in Canada hosted by the Canadian business community.

 I presented the idea to the Board of Directors for Canadian Business for Social Responsibility in July 2002 as an opportunity for Canadian businesses to show Canada cares and demonstrate socially responsible leadership to the world by creating a Centre for Social Responsibility .
 I thought Canadian Business for Social Responsibility could create and evolve the Centre to become the global centre for people and enterprises demonstrating social responsibility and social contribution.